Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

 ## Discover recurring themes

-Once summaries exist, you can instruct the LLM to find common topics across your dataset.
+`discover_themes()` automatically generates the summaries it needs, so you can jump straight to identifying common topics across your dataset.

 ```python
 IdentifiedThemes = extractor.discover_themes()